 - a.
-The land set aside as conserved open space shall include one or more of the following, if they appear on the property: - i.
-All areas that are excluded from the calculation of Net Site Area (See Section 4.2.5.A). - ii.
+The land set aside as conserved open space shall include one (1) or more of the following, if noted on the property: - i.
+All areas that are excluded from the calculation of Net Site Area (See Subsection 4.2.5.A (Calculation of Net Site Area)). - ii.
 Areas in active or potential agricultural or forestry use, including areas containing soils of statewide significance. - iii.
 Important ecosystem and/or rare and endangered species habitat. - iv.
-Scenic assets, as defined in the 2002 Parks, Recreation, and Open Space Plan, as amended, that are accessible for public view. - v.
+Scenic assets, as defined in the 2002 Brunswick Parks, Recreation, and Open Space Plan, as amended, that are accessible for public view. - v.
 Areas having historical value. - vi.
-Areas that help define downtown. - vii.
-Areas adjacent to land already protected under one or more of the above categories. - viii.
-Areas that could accommodate public access and/or passive recreational use. - ix.
-Areas with frontage on tidal waters or local streams and rivers. - b.
-Conserved open space may also include other open, undeveloped areas if none of the areas in subsection a.i through a. ix above exist on the property. - c.
-To the greatest degree practicable, conserved open space shall be located contiguous to any protected areas on the parcel or to any conserved open space on an adjacent lot or parcel, including without limitation any lands protected under subsections 4.3 (Natural and Historic Areas), and 4.4 (Flood Hazard Areas).
+Areas that help define downtown.